Polygence blog / How to Conduct and Showcase Research

 From my experience mentoring students, I have found that most projects typically evolve into one of three categories.
 I’ve included here a brief description of the categories, some pros and cons of completing a project in each category, and a recommendation that speaks to your experience as a student.

-Projects to learn and explore foundations
+What Projects can help learn and explore foundations?

 In this style of project, you explore a problem by learning the fundamental approaches that past research has established.
 You will learn new ways to think about or frame the problem, and identify ongoing challenges and questions.
 Programming technology may come and go, and the state-of-the-art will always change, but the underlying principles will serve you throughout your college coursework and research.